onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 its data based API.
 This API can be thought of as a low-level language for your distributed computation.

-Using data structures to describe your distributed computation has some pitfalls.
-For one, it's often too specific.
-Data is it's own API, there is no way to establish inference relationships between facts in a data structures.
-As humans, we prefer taking mental shortcuts and abstracting away the details.
-We set defaults, use inference rules and assume things.

 A data structure based API forces you to understand and decide all-the-things upfront.
 A common approach to conquer this problem is to include a sort of meta-language in the data structure.
 In all but the simplest cases, this leads